kekedezha/boss-machine/README.md

 In this project, I created an entire API to serve information to a Boss Machine, a unique management application for today's most accomplished (evil) entrepreneurs.
 I created routes to manage 'minions', brilliant 'million dollar ideas', and to handle all the annoying meetings that keep getting added to a busy schedule.

-Project comes from an off-platform projected created by Codecademy.
+Project created by Codecademy seen in their Back-End Course.
 Project steps and details are outlined below:

 ## How to Begin